ibm-cloud-docs/vpc/api-change-log.md

 The new response code will be rolled out gradually.
 Each phase of the rollout will be tied to a dated API version.
 These changes will be announced in future change log updates.
 {: note}

+## 19 May 2026
+{: #19-may-2026}

+### For all version dates
+{: #19-may-2026-all-version-dates}

+**Boot volume capacity increase for Gen 2 `sdp` volume profiles.** When [creating an instance](/apidocs/vpc/latest#create-instance), the `capacity` value for a boot volume can be increased from 250 GB to 32,000 GB for Gen 2 `sdp` volume profile.
+Creating an image from a boot volume by using a Gen 1 volume profile remains limited to a maximum of 250 GB.
+For more information, see [Creating virtual server instances](/docs/vpc?topic=vpc-creating-virtual-servers&interface=api).

 ## 28 April 2026
 {: #28-april-2026}